ImRecc/WotC_Gameplay_SupportStrikes/README.md

 ## Bug Report
 If you found a bug, please create an issue in the repo.
 Submit the Launch.log file and your modlist (you can get this from AML's Profile feature), and a description on how to reproduce the bug.

+## some thought of wotc mods
+dunno why the mod buddy not auto-install it's dependency.. just in it's own folder!